samccann/sphinx-experiments/docs/index.rst

 ================================================

 This is my sandbox to experiment and learn how the Sphinx build and readthedocs works.
+This attempts to trigger a warning for an older build.

 .. toctree::
    :maxdepth: 2